 So while G Fuel isn’t going to find itself on the zero-calorie energy drinks list anytime soon, its small caloric content will definitely help you in maintaining a relatively healthy calorie intake.

-That said, your body does require a substantial amount of calories, which on averages ranges around 2000 calories for women and 2500 calories for men, personal metabolism and lifestyle choices notwithstanding.
+That said, your body does require a substantial amount of calories, which on average ranges around 2000 calories for women and 2500 calories for men, personal metabolism and lifestyle choices notwithstanding.

 So, while mixing up a serving of G Fuel can definitely give you a decent boost, it’s not quite the same as a full meal, given the stark difference in calorie and nutritional content.